alexharri/website/posts/grid-engine-performance.md

 }
 ```

-The dynamic portion of the evaluation context (`cell`, `ref`, etc) are placed into private properties on `CellEvaluator`, accessible via the `self` reference.
+The dynamic portion of the evaluation context (`cell`, `ref`, etc) is placed into private properties on `CellEvaluator`, accessible via the `self` reference.
 By mutating those properties, we effectively create a new evaluation context without creating a new object instance.

 By only creating a single shared evaluation context object, we avoid spreading the workbook into a new object repeatedly — which also creates less work for the garbage collector.